 I'm not quite a stay-at-home mom, but I'm also not a full time working mom either.
 I'm a self employed creative, always have been, so I get to create my own schedule.
 I realize that this is both a luxury and a blessing.
-I applaud moms and dads who stay home with baby, those who work and have sitters and nannies, and everything in between.
+I applaud moms and dads who stay home with their children, those who work and have sitters and nannies, and everything in between.
 However you have to do it, parenting is hard!
 Although all of our situations are unique, I hope you can connect with some or all of the stories I share.

 Life is a beautiful mess, and every complicated aspect of it is worth celebrating.
 I hope you find a sense of relatability in my (not too) complicated life.